carygarvin/Reset-OktaMFA.ps1/README.md

 # Reset-OktaMFA.ps1
-PowerShell script to reset Okta MFAs for users with last used MFAs older than a certain age or never used.
+PowerShell Script to reset Okta MFAs for users with last used MFAs older than a certain age or never used.

 Author       : Cary GARVIN
 Contact      : cary(at)garvin.tech